 The market definitely provides a wide variety of oils, creams, sauces, and sometimes even fresh truffle products.
 However, a word of caution: truffles don’t often lend themselves to these types of transformations.

 This means you should check the label for the word “aroma” - which implies a synthetic flavor.
 This doesn’t mean the product is not good or aromatic but, it does suggest that the product is not made with “real” truffles.
 Fresh truffles can be conserved for a short period of time in the refrigerator and wrapped; however, they are best used within 5-6 days of their harvest.

 If you are here in the fall months and particularly in November, make sure to check out local festivals dedicated to truffles!

 Perhaps the most common product is infused extra virgin olive oil.
 Many truffle products can be a bit “pricey”, however, keep in mind that normally for seasoning, you only need a few drops for the flavor to permeate your dish.
 There are several variations on spreads that will make use of the pulp of the truffle and which are delicious served on toasted bread.

 Best Way to Eat Truffles

-Since it is not always possible to find fresh truffles, Silvia suggested two favorites with their shoppers: a creamy parmigiano cheese sauce flavored with truffles.
+Since it is not always possible to find fresh truffles, Silvia suggested two favorites with their shoppers: a creamy Parmigiano cheese sauce flavored with truffles.
 Obviously, it is even better with fresh truffle shavings...but not necessary to enjoy the dish.
-The second idea is a pesto sauce with truffle pulp added to it... and just add to your pasta.
+The second idea is a pesto sauce with truffle pulp added to it... all you need to do is open and add to your pasta.